KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-AfterShip by mykle1](https://github.com/mykle1/MMM-AfterShip)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-AfterShip.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.